worstpractice/kamel-e2e/README.md

 ./init.sh
 ```

-## Optional configuration
+***

+### Configuration (optional)

-By default, the Cypress will target "https://polychat.live".
+By default, the tests run against "https://polychat.live".

-You can configure the target URL in the "cypress.json" file, by changing the value of "baseUrl".
+You can configure the target URL (for *all* tests) in one conventient place.

+Simply open the "cypress.json" file (in the root folder) and change the value of "baseUrl".

+#### Example

-To test locally, set baseUrl to "http://localhost:3000" (or equivalent).
+To test locally (against your own machine), set baseUrl to "http://localhost:3000" (or equivalent).